ballerina-platform/module-ballerinax-mysql/README.md

 ### Setting Up the Prerequisites

-1. Download and install Java SE Development Kit (JDK) version 8 (from one of the following locations)
+1. Download and install Java SE Development Kit (JDK) version 8 (from one of the following locations).

    * [Oracle](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)